ON1UP/Capturing-and-Analyzing-Network-Traffic-Using-Wireshark/README.md

-# Task 5: Capture and Analyze Network Traffic Using Wireshark
+# Capturing and Analyzing Network Traffic Using Wireshark

 ## 🎯 Objective
 Capture live network packets using Wireshark and identify basic protocols and traffic types.